 The dissertation acknowledgements section is where you thank those who have helped and supported you during the research and writing process.
 This includes both professional and personal acknowledgements.

 The writing style for dissertation acknowledgements can be more informal, as this is not part of the academic work itself — it is your chance to write something more personal.
-For that reason, you may use personal pronouns in this section.

 Dissertation acknowledgement example